 There will be a general rule of thumb for all of the events but it’s best to read the information provided on the event you wish to see.

 For any daytime shows, it’s likely that your ticket will include Grounds admission.
 This means that you can come up early and explore or enjoy an adventure afterwards.
 You would still enter via the main drive, head beyond the Stable block and make the most of our free parking.
 From here, report to the Ticket Desk and show your proof of purchase to be allocated with a wristband which will grant you access to the event.
 The main entrance to the North Garden will be situated on the West Front of the House.

 For evening shows, you should still enter via the main drive.There will be a station here to collect your wristbands from before entering the North Garden.
 Early arrivals will be able to park outside the House until overflow is required into our original car park.
 The car park is a short walk to the House.

 What will you need to bring with you?

 Firstly, remember to bring your proof of purchase.
 Although we will have a record, the process will be more swift if you have a print out or digital copy.

 Like any outdoor event, we strongly advise preparing for all weather scenarios.
 Waterproofs, blankets, sunscreen and sun hats may all be required within a one hour window!
-Please, no umbrellas as they will block the view of others - bring a poncho instead!
+Please, try to avoid using umbrellas as they will block the view of others - bring a poncho instead!